sinaghassemi/EnronSpamDetection/README.md

 # Pre-processing

 The goal of this project is to detect whether an E-mail is spam or not (ham) solely based on the content and the subject.
 Therefore, in pre-processing stage we remove all other parts of an email except subject and the body or the content.
-For reading and preprocessing the raw Enron-spam dataset, `Class EnronLoader` is provided as following in `EnronDataset.py`.
+For reading and preprocessing the raw Enron-spam dataset, `Class EnronLoader` is provided in `EnronDataset.py`.